HomeReviewsKling AI

 • 30-second clips: 90-150 seconds processing

-Runway completes similar tasks 30-40% faster.
-Pika's speed is comparable.
-The extended processing times likely reflect Kling AI's approach to handling longer contexts, but they create workflow friction for rapid ideation sessions.
+Runway completes similar tasks 30-40% faster (90-120 sec for 30-second clips).
+Pika's speed is comparable to Runway.
+The extended processing times likely reflect Kling AI's computational approach to handling longer temporal contexts, but they create workflow friction for rapid ideation sessions where iteration is critical.

 Feature Gaps and Limitations